openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-4-advanced/wizard-advanced.md

 The “Advanced” setting step of the create VM wizard includes 2 sections:

-- Cloud-Init / Sysprep (The difference between the cloud-init and the sys-prep is basically the difference between windows and other OSs)
+- Cloud-Init / Sysprep - determines the contents of these settings based on the OS that is selected.
+(The difference between the cloud-init and the sys-prep is basically the difference between windows and other OSs)
 - Virtual hardware

 ### Cloud-Init / Sysprep